dainst/iiif_image_plug/additional_docs/performance_considerations.md

 ### Pyramid TIF

 The performance is greatly improved if you provide your images in more than one resolution.
 This can be accomplished by providing image pyramids.
-Using vips8 you can generate a TIF file pyramid by running.
+Using `vips8` you can generate a TIF file pyramid:

 ```bash
 vips tiffsave input.jpg output_pyramid.tif --compression deflate --tile --tile-width 256 --tile-height 256 --pyramid